ReddyDivya/100days-CSS-challenge/Day 3/Day3.md

 ## 003 - The Pyramide

+## Declaring global CSS variables

+  - :root can be useful for declaring global CSS variables:

 ## CSS clip-path Property

   - The clip-path CSS property creates a clipping region that sets what part of an element should be shown.